derek-dchu/angular-sticky/angular-sticky/README.md

 # angular-sticky directive

-This is a angular directive used to stick an element at one of the four location (top, bottom, left or right).
+This is an angular directive used to stick a html element at one of the four location (top, bottom, left or right).

+# Usage

+// *.html
+<div dhu.sticky ></div>